tibuski/jira2airfocus/README.md

 - Updates JIRA-UPDATED field with new timestamp

 **Skipped Issues:**
-- Issues with completed statuses (Done, Closed, Completed, Resolved, Finished, Fixed)
+- Issues with "Done" status category (automatically excludes all completed statuses like Done, Closed, Resolved, etc.)
 - Issues that are already up-to-date in Airfocus

 ### Data Files